exakat/exakat/docs/Rules.rst

 PHP reserved names for class/trait/interface.
 They won't be available anymore in user space starting with PHP 7.

-For example, string, float, false, true, null, resource,... are not acceptable as class name.
+For example, string, float, false, true, null, resource,`... <http://php.net/manual/en/functions.arguments.php#functions.variable-arg-list>`_ are not acceptable as class name.

 .. code-block:: php